compling-wat/FORG3D/README.md

 ## Configuration

-The tool's settings, such as **output directories, image resolution, and other scene configurations**, can be customized in `config.json` under the `src` directory.
+The tool's general settings, such as **output directories, image resolution, and other scene configurations**, can be customized in `config.json` under the `src` directory.

-You can also add your own objects by placing `.blend` files inside the `data` folder and specifying their properties in `properties.json`.